 African Weather Service has noted the amount of rain that fell last week in the Western Cape:

 Lucinda is a hard news writer who occasionally dabbles in lifestyle writing, and recent journalism graduate.
-She enjoys reading the works of Stephen King, and exploring the beauty of Cape Town and its surrounds.
+She is a proud intersectional feminist, and is passionate about actively creating a world which is free of discrimination and inequality.